jiasenlu/AdaptiveAttention/README.md

 To train the model require GPU with 12GB Memory, if you do not have GPU, you can directly use the pretrained model for inference.

 This code is written in Lua and requires [Torch](http://torch.ch/).
-The preprocssinng code is in Python, and you need to install [NLTK](http://www.nltk.org/) if you want to use NLTK to tokenize the question.
+The preprocssinng code is in Python, and you need to install [NLTK](http://www.nltk.org/) if you want to use NLTK to tokenize the caption.

 You also need to install the following package in order to sucessfully run the code.